 Theresiastraat runs from Prins Clauslaan to Eerensplein and is crossed by Laan van Nieuw Oost-Indië.
 The central location attracts many shoppers from Bezuidenhout and outside The Hague.
 Theresiastraat also offers excellent shopping at large, well-known chain stores and a number of small, authentic shops.
 The diverse eateries give the street a cosy atmosphere.
 You will find typical Dutch stores here, as well as the most delicious international food.
 In essence: Theresiastraat has something to suite everyone!

 Theresiastraat is cosiest shopping street in the heart of Bezuidenhout.
 The diverse range of stores makes it possible for everyone to find something.
 There are enough fashion stores for trend lovers, including well-known chain stores and specialist shops.
 In addition, you will also find a wealth of interior stores, drug stores, jewellers, opticians, hairdressers, books shops, ice-cream parlous and fresh produce shops in Theresiastraat.
 Well-known chain stores include Albert Heijn, Eko Plaza, Gall & Gall, Primera, Etos, Blokker, Dixons and Intertoys.
-A number of unique stores include:

-Food and drink In addition to Dutch eateries, shopping street also has French, Mediterranean, Turkish and Indonesian catering establishments.
+In addition to Dutch eateries, shopping street also has French, Mediterranean, Turkish and Indonesian catering establishments.

 During the Bezuidenhout Festival in May, Theresiastraat always features a flea market, delicious food, music performances and children's activities.
 In November, the Sinterklaas procession always passes through the shopping street and at Halloween children are allowed to go door-to-door in fancy dress.